NOTE: If the individual was a resident of a public medical treatment institution, there

 EXAMPLE 2: Publicly Operated Community Residence (POCR)

 George Smith, filing for SSI, lives in Jefferson County Family Shelter.
-He has no
+George has

-income and does not pay for his care in the shelter.
+no income and does not pay for their care in the shelter.
 Using the SSA-8045 precedent,

 the CR determines that the Jefferson County Family Shelter is a publicly operated

 community residence (POCR).
-Therefore, although he is in a public institution, Mr.
+Therefore, although George is in a public institution,

-Smith is eligible for SSI while a resident.
-Since Mr. Smith is not paying for his
+George is eligible for SSI while a resident.
+Since George is not paying for their

-food and shelter, the CR must find out whether he receives ISM.
+food and shelter, the CR must find out whether George receives ISM.
 The CR determines

 that the food and shelter received in the POCR is not ISM based on the social services